svelte-pilot/svelte-pilot/README.md

 ```

 the `beforeLeave` hook is used to define a function that will be executed before a route transition occurs.
 When the
-route is going to be changed, the `beforeLeave` hook function in the current RouterView configurations will be
+route is going to be changed, the `beforeLeave` hook function in the current View configurations will be
 triggered.

 The parameters and return value for the `beforeLeave` hook are the same as the `beforeEnter` hook.